WUBG (AM): History

 The station signed on the air as WMLO, a 500-watt radio station originally licensed to Beverly, Massachusetts, on December 22, 1963.
-It changed its call sign to WBVD on December 5, 1979 and to WNSH on July 1, 1984.
+It changed its call sign to WBVD on December 5, 1979, and to WNSH on July 1, 1984.
 Its studios have been located in Danvers, in Salem (at Pickering Wharf), in two different buildings at Endicott College in Beverly, and on the second floor of a hardware warehouse in Hamilton.

 In 2011, Willow Farm, Inc. sold WNSH for $400,000 to Costa-Eagle Broadcasting.
-In March 2011, Costa-Eagle changed the station to "Viva 1570."
+In March 2011, Costa-Eagle changed the station to "Viva 1570".
 The format changed from tropical music, simulcasting Costa-Eagle sister station WNNW, to Spanish adult contemporary.
-On November 26, 2012, the call letters were changed to WMVX.
-The station switched to a Brazilian Portuguese music and talk format in July 2014.
+On November 26, 2012, the call letters were changed to WMVX, after the rights to the WNSH call sign were acquired by Cumulus Media for use on one of its stations in the New York City market.
+WMVX switched to a Brazilian Portuguese music and talk format in July 2014.
 On October 8, 2014, the New England Revolution soccer team announced that WMVX would become its Portuguese-language flagship station.

 In January 2013, WMVX was granted a U.S. Federal Communications Commission (FCC) construction permit to increase daytime power to 50,000 watts.
 Even with the anticipated increase to 50,000 watts, the maximum AM power allowed by the FCC, the permit required the station to reduce power at night to 85 watts because 1570 kHz is a Mexican clear channel frequency and WMVX must protect XERF in Ciudad Acuña, Coahuila, the Class A station on 1570.
 In 2016, the station switched its city of license from Beverly to Methuen with its transmitter in Andover, Massachusetts.